Randomization Test for the Specification of Interference Structure: Empirical Illustrations

 The purpose of this experiment is to examine how the seed students who participated in the intervention program could influence other students through their social networks to improve the climate of the school.
 In each intervention meeting, the seed students were encouraged to identify common conflict behaviors in their schools and discuss behavioral strategies to mitigate the conflicts.
 As an important role of the seed students, they were allowed to hand out a program wristband as a reward to students for their engagement in friendly or conflict-mitigating behaviors.
 Let $Y_i \in \{ 0, 1 \}$ be an indicator of whether student $i$ wears a program wristband, which is the outcome variable of interest in this empirical analysis.
 Let $Z_i \in \{ 0, 1 \}$ indicate the treatment eligibility (i.e., whether $i$ is a seed student).

-We perform a randomization test to examine the spillover effects of being selected as a seed student on wearing wristbands, which can be viewed as the ITT-type analysis discussed in Subsection \ref{subsec:imperfect}.
-When performing our tests, we exclude the schools where fewer than three wristbands were distributed.
-In addition, in line with \cite{paluck2016changing}, we construct the focal subpopulation from the seed-eligible students who had at least one \textit{social referent} peer (i.e., a student whose indegree was ranked in the top 10\% of his/her school).

-The results are summarized in Table \ref{tab:paluck}.
-We can see from the table that all $p$-values for $\mathbb{H}^{\mathtt{a}}$ and $\mathbb{H}^{\mathtt{b}}$ are sufficiently small to reject them at the 5\% significance level.
-The rejection of these hypotheses together suggests that the intervention program has strong spillover effects through the students' networks.
-By contrast, $\mathbb{H}^{\mathtt{c}}$ is not rejected even under the significance level of 10\%.
-Thus, like in the first empirical study, we might conclude that the presence of even just one seed student friend, rather than the number of treated friends, can reasonably explain the students' anti-conflict activities.
+Table \ref{tab:paluck} summarizes the results of randomization tests to examine the spillover effects of being selected as a seed student on wristband wearing, which can be viewed as the ITT-type analysis discussed in Subsection \ref{subsec:imperfect}.
+We can see that all $p$-values for $\mathbb{H}^{\mathtt{a}}$ are sufficiently small to reject them at the 5\% significance level.
+The rejection of the hypothesis suggests that the intervention program has strong spillover effects through the students' networks.
+By contrast, $\mathbb{H}^{\mathtt{b}}$ and $\mathbb{H}^{\mathtt{c}}$ are not rejected even under the significance level of 10\%.
+Thus, we might conclude that the presence of at least one seed student in the student's neighborhood, rather than the number of treated friends, can reasonably explain the social interactions in the students' anti-conflict activities.